Construction of exact refinements for the two-dimensional hierarchical B-spline de Rham complex: Exact Meshes

 \begin{defn}[\lchain] Let \(\xbsp_{\boldvec{i}}, \xbsp_{\boldvec{j}} \in \Bll \).
 We say that there exists an \lchain between them if for some \(\xbsp_{\boldvec{c}} \in \Bll\) there exists a direction-\(k_1\) chain, \(\chain{\boldvec{i}}{\boldvec{c}}\), between \(\xbsp_{\boldvec{i}}\) and \(\xbsp_{\boldvec{c}}\) and a direction-\(k_2\) chain, \(\chain{\boldvec{c}}{\boldvec{j}}\), between \(\xbsp_{\boldvec{c}}\) and \(\xbsp_{\boldvec{j}}\), such that \(k_1 \neq k_2\).
 The union of the chains \(\chain{\boldvec{i}}{\boldvec{c}}\) and \(\chain{\boldvec{c}}{\boldvec{j}}\) is called the \lchain between \(\xbsp_{\boldvec{i}}\) and \(\xbsp_{\boldvec{j}}\), and \(\xbsp_{\boldvec{c}}\) is called its corner element. \end{defn}

 The previous definitions are crucial to the main contribution of this paper, \Cref{alg:exact-mesh}, and in particular \lchains will be our main tool for turning inexact complexes exact through additional refinement.
-The next results show that both types of chains introduced here are shortest chains.
+As it was proved in \cite{Shepherd2024}, the lack of exactness is related to problematic pairs (see \Cref{def:problematic}): refined functions that are close to each other, but not connected through a shortest chain of refined functions.
+Connecting problematic pairs through an L-chain fixes the pair, and limits the amount of new potentially problematic pairs.